-Certain of our hospitality properties are managed and operated by Moody National Hospitality Management, LLC, our affiliated property manager, or a sub-property manager.
+Certain of our hospitality properties are managed and operated by Moody National Hospitality Management, LLC, our affiliated rproperty manager, or a sub-property manager engaged with respect to a particular property by our property manager.

 Our property manager was organized in 2012 to lease and manage real properties acquired by affiliates of our sponsor and third parties.
 Our property manager is owned by 4MCH, LLC, a Texas limited liability company.
 Mr. Moody does not have a direct ownership interest in 4MCH, LLC, however, Mr. Moody is the manager of 4MCH, LLC and serves as trustee for each of the trusts that have an ownership interest in 4MCH, LLC.